-As adults, it is hugely important that we are able to take risks in our everyday lives.
+It is hugely important that we are able to take risks in our everyday lives.
 Taking risks enables us to try new experiences.
 Without the ability to take a chance, we would never have the confidence to learn new skills, start a new job, make new friends or move to a new house.
+When you become an adult this is extremely important.
+Taking a risk teaches you not to shy away from things but to take a chance on the unknown outcome.
+As the saying goes ‘take a risk and achieve, don’t take the risk and don’t achieve’.

 Risk-takers might go to college or university, learn to drive, have relationships and children, try new sports and embark on careers.
 Some may become astronauts and explorers, others might run schools and charities and hospitals and governments.
 Taking risks means being prepared to get it wrong but knowing that the rewards are worthwhile.
 For a risk-taker, the world is exciting and a little bit scary, but never dull.